 - 2 teaspoons toasted sesame oil

-- 1 Tablespoon (heaping) brown sugar, light or dark
+- 1 Tablespoon brown sugar Heaping tablespoon, light or dark brown sugar

 - 1-2 lb pork tenderloin